MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/how-to/start-proactive-chat.md

 ## Scenario 2: Customer browsing multiple webpages

 Thomas is browsing through the Microsoft Surface community webpage.
-He is looking for answers of his question on Microsoft Surface device.
-He has browsed through multiple pages but is not able to find the answers he is looking for.
+He is looking for answers of his questions on Microsoft Surface device.
+He has visited a webpage mutliple times but he is not able to find the answers he is looking for.

 Realizing this scenario, the organization offers a chat request to the customer with the message given below.